gwenjo/FancyDayDesign/README.md

 ### Site Goals <a name="site-goals"></a>

 - As a site owner i want to be able to add a product, so I can add new items to my shop
-- As a site owner i want to be able to edit/update a product, so I can
+- As a site owner i want to be able to edit/update a product, so I can update/edit a product when necessary.
 - As a site owner i want to be able to delete a product, so I can remove items that are no longer available.

 ## Scope <a name="scope"></a>